forest-man/hard_stress/README.md

 Then you can send **kill** command from remote host to instantly stop all consuming scripts and main HS.

+### Troubleshooting tips
+If you encounter with issue like:

+    ImportError: No module named site

+You can perform **unset PYTHONHOME** command.

 --------------------------------------------------------------------
 Due to HS's beta status any feedback or notes will be welcomed. :+1: